rcdickerson/orhle/README.md

 along with a falsifying model.

 ORHLE is written in Haskell and uses Z3 to discharge verification conditions.
-Experiments were run on ORHLE compiled with GHC version 8.10.4 and executed against Z3 version 4.8.7.
-The accompanying [Docker](https://www.docker.com/) image contains this version of Z3 as well as an ORHLE binary built with the appropriate GHC version.
-GHC itself is not included in the Docker image to reduce its size.
+We ran experiments on ORHLE compiled with GHC version 8.10.4 and executed against Z3 version 4.8.7.
+The accompanying [Docker](https://www.docker.com/) image contains this version of Z3 as well as an ORHLE binary built with this GHC version.
+GHC itself is not included in the Docker image to reduce the size of the image.
 The image was built and tested with Docker version 20.10.17.